kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 mechanism to communicate completion status between containers.
 Common implementations use a shared scratch volume mounted into all pods, where lifecycle status can be communicated by creating and watching for the presence of files.
-With the disadvatages of:
+With the disadvantages of:

  * Repetitive lifecycle logic must be incorporated into each sidecar (code might be shared, but is usually language dependant)
- * Wrappers can alliviate that, but it is still quite complex when there are several sidecar to wait for.
+ * Wrappers can alleviate that, but it is still quite complex when there are several sidecar to wait for.
 When more than one sidecar is used, some question arise: how many sidecars a wrapper has to wait for?
 How can that be configured in a non-error prone way?
 How can I use wrappers while still inject sidecars automatically and reliably in a mutating webhook or programmatically?

 Other possible work-arounds can be using a shared PID namespace and checking for other containers running or not.
-Also, it comes with several disadvatages, like:
+Also, it comes with several disadvantages, like:

  * Security concerns around sharing PID namespace (might be able to see other containers env vars via /proc, or even the root filesystem, depends on